North American F-82 Twin Mustang: Design and development

+While work had slowed on the P-82's development following the end of WW2, circumstances had changed by 1947.
+Increasing tensions between the rising superpowers of the era, the United States and the Soviet Union, which would cumulate in the lengthy Cold War, led to an increased prioritisation of numerous military programmes on both sides.
+While separate efforted proceeded towards developing a new generation of jet aircraft, full-rate production of the P-82 was authorised as a replacement for the wartime Northrop P-61 Black Widow as an all-weather night fighter to defend the American mainland against a potential attack by nuclear-armed Soviet bombers.

-In 1948, the 3200th Proof Test Group at Eglin AFB, Florida, fitted the 4th F-82B Twin Mustang with retractable pylons under the outer wings capable of mounting 10 High-Velocity Air Rockets (HVAR) each, which folded into the wing undersurface when not in use.
+In 1948, the 3200th Proof Test Group at Eglin AFB, Florida, fitted the 4th F-82B Twin Mustang with retractable pylons under the outer wings capable of mounting ten High-Velocity Air Rockets (HVAR) each, which folded into the wing undersurface when not in use.
 This installation was not adopted on later models, the standard "tree" being used instead.
-The 13th aircraft was experimentally fitted with a center wing mounted pod housing an array of recon cameras, and was assigned to the 3200th Photo Test Squadron, being designated, unofficially, the RF-82B.
+The thirteenth aircraft was experimentally fitted with a center wing mounted pod housing an array of recon cameras, and was assigned to the 3200th Photo Test Squadron, being designated, unofficially, the RF-82B.